huhusmang/Subscription-Management/README.md

 - **Local-first** - Local data storage based on SQLite for privacy protection
 - **Docker Deployment** - One-click deployment, ready to use out of the box

+## ⚠️ Version Compatibility

+> **Important Notice**: If you are using a version from before July 22, 2025, please refer to the [Trial Status Fix Documentation](docs/TRIAL_STATUS_FIX.md) to resolve subscription status validation issues.

+The early versions only supported `active`, `inactive`, and `cancelled` subscription statuses.
+If you encounter validation errors when creating subscriptions with `trial` status, please follow the fix guide.

 ## 📊 Feature Overview

 ### Core Features